ToniSistemas/odoo-reports/payment_receipt_report/README.rst

 1. Copy the ``payment_receipt_report`` folder to your Odoo addons directory
 2. Update the addons list in Odoo: Go to Apps → Update Apps List
-3. Search for "Payment Receipt Report" in the Apps menu
+3. Search for "Comprobante de Pago" in the Apps menu
 4. Click Install

 **Configuration**